Home How It Works Industries Pricing About Insights Book a Discovery Call

 Small Monthly Fee, Bonus on Close

-If your sales cycle runs longer than 90 days, pure commission creates a cash flow problem for us.
-This option covers our costs monthly while keeping a close bonus in place for you.
+If your sales cycle runs longer than 90 days, pure commission creates a cash flow problem on my end.
+This option covers costs monthly while keeping a close bonus in place for you.

-• Small monthly fee while we work the pipeline
+• Small monthly fee while I work the pipeline

 • Reduced bonus paid when a deal closes